 One of our favorite resources for events, programs and general information for the Parkinson’s community is the American Parkinson Disease Association.
 Here’s a timely post from their National Young Onset Center written by Marshall “Dopadoc” Davidson— a New Jersey-based M.D. who was diagnosed with early-onset Parkinson’s disease back in 2005, when he was 44.
 Beyond…

-Theracycle: Part of Boston’s Leadership in Life Sciences
+Theracycle: A Part of Boston’s Leadership in Life Sciences and Innovation

 Is Exercise the New Drug for Parkinson’s Disease?